 If you’ve never used project management software before or if you’re just getting up to speed on the new features in Project 2013, this “Project 2013 for Dummies” is the right book for you!

-Microsoft Project 2013 can be overwhelming at first sigth.
+Microsoft Project 2013 can be overwhelming at first sight.
 Others say that it sometimes start to behave unexpectedly.
 But it all comes down to correct tuning and settings.
-Then you will get full control and benefit from the many powerfull features.
+Then you will get full control and benefit from the many powerful features.

 With this easy-to-understand Project 2013 guide, you have a completely updated resource that covers the latest changes and newest enhancements to Project 2013 and shows you how to make Project 2013 work for you.
 After an introduction to basic project management concepts, you’ll discover the mechanics of using Project software to create and manage projects.
 Other topics covered include working with calendars, using and sharing resources, budgeting, formatting taskbars, gathering and tracking data, working with reports, and creating templates.